vda-lab/visualisation-tutorial/pages/vegalite/changing-the-data.md

 Using a public online dataset like the one above is simple.
 But how can you access your own data?
 What if you have an Excel file with data that you want to visualise?

-##### Conversion to JSON
-Although you can load comma-separated and tab-separated files into vega, it might be interesting to first convert these to JSON.
-You can do this yourself, or use a tool such as [https://www.csvjson.com/csv2json](https://www.csvjson.com/csv2json).

 #### Gist
 If your data is not sensitive, you can use github "gists" at [https://gist.github.com/](https://gist.github.com/).
 This provides you with a space where you can upload your csv or json data and will return a URL that you can use as we did above.